amukh1/Algebra_calculus/README.md

 For example: ax^2 + bx + c = 0

+## WARNING: PARSE CAN ONLY TAKE QUADRATICS IN ax^2 + bx + c = 0 FORM

+## WARNING: THE QUADRATIC FUNCTION NEEDS TO BE FED AN A, B, AND C VALUE FOR IT TO WORK.

 ### Functions:

 ## quadratic(a, b, c) --> returns two polynomial answers that can be zero.